Cruz 101: Present

-Cruz is owned by three people equally, one of whom owns Napoleons, a bar club also located in the gay village.
-The general manager of Cruz is currently Gerrard Woods and the assistant manager is Paul Tuck.
-John Cooper is the bar manager, who also plays the resident drag queen known as 'Miss Cara' where at weekends, announces the DJ and welcomes any special guest PAs that may be taking place.
-Ben Ramsden serves as promotion manager, having taking over in 2015.
+Cruz is owned by three people equally, one of whom previously owned Napoleon's, a bar/club that was also located in the gay village.
+The general manager of Cruz is currently Gerrard Woods and the assistant manager is John Cooper (the role previously held by Paul Tuck).
+Cooper is also known to regular customers as drag queen Miss Cara, who remains to date as one of the club's most iconic hosts.
+Miss Cara makes special appearances at the club's bigger parties, including NYE, Babylon and at each Birthday event in May every year.

+Nik Denton is the club's promotions and entertainment manager (since 2022).
+Prior to taking this position, Nik worked at the club as the promoter and DJ for AllSorts/Aftershock in Sub 101 since 2011.

 Incidents

 During Gay Pride 2008, one phase of the power failed in the club leaving limited disco lighting in operation and no music playing for about 20 minutes.
 Staff at the club managed to bring most of the power back on-line, however several sets of disco lights and bar lights were non-functional on one of the clubs busiest nights of the year.
 The power failure was caused by a failure of the main supply to the building.

 On New Year's Eve 2008, a small fire broke out on stage shortly after midnight which was caused by a mis-firing show pyrotechnic.
 Staff evacuated the club and police attended.
 No injuries were reported and around 20 minutes later the large group of party-goers which waited outside the main entrance were allowed back in.
 The club remained open well into the early hours with the capacity crowd partying until well after 7am.